What does persecution look like in Indonesia?

 If a church is seen to be preaching and spreading the gospel, they soon run into opposition from Islamic extremist groups, especially in rural areas.
 In some regions of Indonesia, non-traditional churches struggle to get permission for church buildings, with the authorities often ignoring their paperwork.

 Who is most vulnerable to persecution?

-Open Doors works through local church partners to support persecuted Christians in Indonesia by providing discipleship and persecution survival training, Bibles and Christian literature, socio-economic development projects, relief aid, advocacy support and opportunities for cross-church gatherings.
+Open Doors local partners strengthen persecuted Christians in Indonesia by providing Bibles and Christian books, socio-economic empowerment projects, discipleship and persecution survival training and relief aid.

 - Please pray for a more open and tolerant society towards Christians in Indonesia

 - Pray that God would comfort those rejected by their own families for His sake

 - Pray for the Open Doors team helping displaced Christians find new homes and jobs.